From 2019 to 2022, we rehabilitated aging platforms and installed customer improvements at 20 outdoor Metrorail stations.

 Customer Experience Improvements

 Key renovations include new slip-resistant tiles throughout the stations, brighter energy-efficient LED lighting and illuminated handrails.
 Additionally, new stainless-steel platform shelters will include power outlets and digital map/information displays.
 More Passenger Information Displays (PIDS) will be installed along the platforms, with larger digital screens to improve visibility.
-The new screens will display train arrival times continuously, while service alerts scroll along the bottom of the screen.
+The new screens display train arrival times continuously, while service alerts scroll along the bottom of the screen.
 Station improvements also include new surveillance systems (CCTV), clearer speakers for important announcements, safety call buttons with direct contact to station managers and the operations control center, new recycling cans and more.

 Construction Strategy Designed to Minimize Impact